DaveedValencia/personal-site/README.md

 ## Customization

 - Update GA4 settings in each page head if you rotate properties.
-- Update the Beehiiv embed snippet (form ID or styling) in `/newsletter/index.html` as needed.
+- Update the Beehiiv embed snippet (form ID or styling) in the contact page subscribe section as needed.
 - Adjust colors and fonts via `:root` variables in `/assets/css/base.css`.
 - Swap `/assets/img/david-valencia.jpg` with the final 1200×630 OG image.
 - Refresh `<title>`, `<meta name="description">`, canonical URLs, and `lastUpdated` in `/llm-visibility.json` before publishing.